 - Be very vague in your online profiles.
 Never disclose your exact location, travel plans, children's names, birthday, phone number, or other important personal information.
 Remember that one in five cyberstalking victims have been targeted through social media sites.
 To be safe, don't friend people you have not met in person.

 - Change passwords often.
-This includes for debit cards, email, phone, social media accounts, and even voicemail.
-Think of it as something you need to do on a regular basis like take out the trash or clean out your closet.
+This includes debit cards, email, phone, social media accounts, and even voicemail.
+Think of it as something you need to do on a regular basis, like taking out the trash or cleaning out your closet.

-- Always takes threats seriously.
+- Always take threats seriously.
 Report them, document them, and address them.

-- Always delete personal info and photos from phones and computers before selling them.
+- Always delete personal information and photos from phones and computers before selling them.